simstoe/simstoe/README.md

 - [About me](https://github.com/simstoe/me)

 #### 🎉 Fun Facts
-- I enjoy modyfing car engines :0
+- I enjoy modifing car engines :0
 - I'm always open to collaboration on interesting projects.

 Feel free to explore my repositories, and don't hesitate to reach out for collaboration or just to say hi! 🚀